-Using an indoor antenna for local channels can provide freedom from expensive monthly bills.
-You have the advantage of watching all of the free broadcast channels in your area without any additional costs.
+Using an indoor antenna for local channels can give you the advantage of watching all of the broadcast channels in your area for free.
 But choosing the best HD antenna for indoors is essential to receiving the most channels possible.

 Fortunately, indoor television antennas are an affordable way to still enjoy the local news, sports, sitcoms, movies and more on the most popular TV networks in the country.
-You also get to experience some channels you may not be aware of yet because cable companies don’t offer them.
+You also get to experience some channels you may not be aware of.

 Our Indoor Antenna Buying Guide